aosedge/aos_servicemanager/README.md

 # AOS Service Manager

-AOS Service Manager (SM) is a part of AOS system which resides on the vehicle side and stands for following tasks:
+AOS Service Manager (SM) is a part of AOS system which resides on the vehicle side and stands for the following tasks:
 * communicate with the backend;
 * install, remove, start, stop AOS services;
 * configure AOS services network;